 In some parts of Indonesia, the herb is used in a soup given to new mothers to help increase milk flow.

-The strong flavour and aroma of the Indian borage leaves make them ideal for flavouring certain meats and fish, helping to mask their strong smell.
-The leaves may be used as a potherb, or to make stuffing and marinade.
+The strong flavour and aroma of the Indian borage leaves make them ideal for flavouring certain meats and fish by helping to mask their strong smell.
+The leaves may be used as a potherb or to make stuffing and marinade.
 Of course, the herb has to be used sparingly so as not to overpower the flavour of the meat/fish.

 It is used in many places around the world to add a punch to dishes: